Neche-Stephen/merge-it-algorithm/README.md

 All tests have passed, demonstrating that the function performs correctly with various inputs, including edge cases such as empty blocks, different block counts, and handling the `"IGNORED"` keyword.

 ---

-### Deliverable 4: **Preliminary GitHub Repository**
-You can create a GitHub repository with the `README.md` only.
-Here's a possible summary to include in the repository:

----